-When making determinations in 2017 relating to base salary, target total cash compensation, intermediate and long-term incentives and target total direct compensation for our named executive officers, we used the competitive compensation analysis provided by SH&P as the beginning reference point.
-This analysis included a review and assessment of publicly disclosed proxy data for companies in our Pay Level Peer Group as well as publicly available survey data.
-While we do not explicitly benchmark our pay levels to particular percentiles, we generally reference the market median when evaluating market practice.
+When making determinations in 2018 relating to base salary, target total cash compensation, intermediate and long-term incentives and target total direct compensation for our named executive officers, we used the competitive compensation analysis provided by SH&P as the beginning reference point.
+This analysis included a review and assessment of publicly disclosed compensation data for companies in our Pay Level Peer Group as well as publicly available survey data.
+In most markets, we align our target executive compensation levels with the market median in order to retain current talent and attract new talent.
 In addition to a review of the competitive compensation data provided by SH&P, we also considered individual performance, internal pay equity among positions and levels and the relative importance of positions.
 We believe that the compensation strategy we established aligns our target compensation with the market median and should allow us to retain our current talent and attract new talent.

-2017 COMPENSATION ACTIONS AND RESULTS
+2018 COMPENSATION ACTIONS AND RESULTS